Lim-Calculus/Generative-Adversarial-Networks-GANs-Specialization-/Course 1 : Build Basic Generative Adversarial Networks (GANs)/Week 4 : Conditional GAN & Controllable Generation/README.md

 ## Week 4 : Conditional GAN & Controllable Generation <br>
-Understand how to effectively control your GAN, modify the features in a generated image, and build conditional GANs capable of generating examples from determined categories!
+Understand how to effectively control your GAN, modify the features in a generated image, and build conditional GANs capable of generating examples from determined categories! <br>
 Learning Objectives
 - Control GAN generated outputs by adding conditional inputs.
 - Control GAN generated outputs by manipulating z-vectors.